-Disclosure Quantity (2021) Units Direct (Scope 1) GHG Emissions 0 Tonnes CO 2 e Energy indirect (Scope 2) GHG Emissions 0 Tonnes CO 2 e

-Disclosure Quantity (2021) Units Emissions of ozone-depleting substances (ODS) 0 Tonnes
+Disclosure Quantity (2023) Units Direct (Scope 1) GHG Emissions 0 Tonnes CO 2 e Energy indirect (Scope 2) GHG Emissions 0 Tonnes CO 2 e Emissions of ozone-depleting substances (ODS) 0 Tonnes

 One of CAC's and the Operator's environmental goals is to reduce greenhouse gas ("GHG") emissions directed towards helping reduce the overall negative impact of such emissions to the environment.
 To further this objective, in 2019, the Operator has put in its annual objective to plant 28,000 trees, lower water consumption by 5%, reduce kWh/MT output by 4.76% and lower annual paper, fuel (diesel) and oil consumption by 3%.
-An additional 857 trees were planted inside the quarry site in 2021 and 1,150 trees in 2022.
+Additional 857 trees were planted in 2021, 1,150 trees were planted in 2022, while 657 were planted in 2023.